Skip to main content

 GPUVectorOne logical column over ordered GPUData[] chunks.GPUVector

-GPURecordBatchOne preserved batch with batch-local vectors, attributes, and bindings.GPURecordBatch
+GPURecordBatchOne immutable preserved batch with batch-local data chunks and layout metadata.GPURecordBatch

 GPUTableTable-level owner that preserves batches, exposes aggregate vectors, and controls packing/detach/destruction.GPUTable